magacalia/Real-Debrid-Link-Converter/README.md

 ### Step 5: Prepare Your Input File

 5. You must provide your input .txt file, containing the hoster's links, in the same directory as the script:
-   By default, the script reads from `episodes.txt`.
+   By default, the script reads from `hoster-links.txt`.
 You can modify this file to include your list of links, with each link on a new line.

 ### Step 6: Run the Script